cpcotton/logger/README.md

 Add to the current directory of your Python a file called logger.py with the code.

-In your code as below import a file caller logger.py containing the class _logger_, a set of funtions to make lazy logging.
+In your code as below import the file called logger.py containing the class _logger_, and make lazy logging.

 ~~~
 import Logger as l